 Early in 1999, 25 people met for many hours exploring program areas that could benefit the community.
-January of 2000-Challenge Committee met with consultants that provided information and assistance in developing strategy for identifying specific and detailed needs for the Heights community under the umbrella of what will be known as the "Care Center".
+In January of 2000, the Challenge Committee met with consultants that provided information and assistance in developing strategy for identifying specific and detailed needs for the Heights community under the umbrella of what would become known as the "Care Center"

-June 2001- English as a Second Language begins under the direction of Barbara Smith and Nancy Pirilli.
-The program is staffed by volunteer members of St. John's Church and the Hasbrouck Heights community.
+In June 2001, English as a Second Language began under the direction of Barbara Smith and Nancy Pirilli.
+The program was staffed by volunteer members of St. John's Church and the Hasbrouck Heights community.
 Four levels of education are offered from basic vocabulary to advanced conversation.
 In our first session, there were over 25 countries represented with a student enrollment of 86.
 Since the first session, Care on the Corner has offered 34 sessions of 12 weeks each.

-September 2002-Sophie and Friends, an informal weekly toddler learning and play group under the direction of Liza Arnao offers this program on Wednesday mornings.
-Inspired by her experiences as a new mother looking for friendship and support, she developed this program that offered children a chance to meet new friends, learn basic reading skills and art skills as well as having an opportunity for parents to have time to share their journeys in parenting.
+September 2002 saw the introduction of Sophie and Friends, an informal weekly toddler learning and play group under the direction of Liza Arnao.
+Inspired by her experiences as a new mother looking for friendship and support, Liza developed this program that offered children a chance to meet new friends, learn basic reading skills and art skills as well as having an opportunity for parents to have time to share their journeys in parenting.
 The program would eventually expand to satellite locations in Maywood and Secaucus.

-Under the direction of the first Board of Directors including Chairman, Carol Haefele, Vice-Chair, The Rev. Joseph Pickard, Ethel Ball, Edwinna Carroll, William Dorn, Assemblywoman Rose Heck, Ann MacVicar, Joe Manginelli, Maria Rehrig, Laura Russell, Barbara Smith and Lisa Staszak, these programs along with United States Citizenship Preparation, and courses in Financial Literacy, Resume Writing, Interview Skills, and Immigration Policies were offered.
+Under the direction of the first Board of Directors including Chairman, Carol Haefele, Vice-Chair, Cathie Studwell, Exec.
+Director, The Rev. Joseph Pickard, Ethel Ball, Edwinna Carroll, William Dorn, Assemblywoman Rose Heck, Ann MacVicar, Joe Manginelli, Maria Rehrig, Laura Russell, Barbara Smith and Lisa Staszak, these programs along with United States Citizenship Preparation, and courses in Financial Literacy, Resume Writing, Interview Skills, and Immigration Policies were offered.

 Care on the Corner, 333 Franklin Ave, Hasbrouck Heights, New Jersey 07604